 - Service mast

-- The main panel and any subpanels.
-We remove panel covers to inspect the wiring inside.
+- We remove panel covers of main panel and any sub-panels to inspect the wiring inside.
 For the record, this is not something that sets us apart from our competition; every licensed inspector in Illinois who claims to follow IDFPR Standards Of Practice should do this.

 - Service grounding and the grounding electrode conductor.
 The service ground and proper bonding are the two most important items that keep an electrical system safe.